samshoborn/Telecom_customer_churn-_analysis/README.md

 Customers with month-to-month contracts show the highest churn rate.

 ### 2. Tenure
-Customers with longer tenure are significantly less likely to churn**.
+Customers with shorter tenure  shows a high churn rate.

 ### 3. Monthly Charges
 Higher monthly charges are correlated with increased churn.